 A $2.7bn Building Works package has been announced that will build the projects and create jobs that include:

 More than $1.18bn in education infrastructure projects

-The Victorian Government will fix old buildings, deliver extra classrooms and build ten brand new schools in a state-wide construction blitz that will create thousands of jobs across the state and kickstart Victoria’s economy.
+The Government will fix old buildings, deliver extra classrooms and build ten brand new schools in a state-wide construction blitz that will create thousands of jobs across the state and kickstart Victoria’s economy.

 Hundreds of projects that have been selected because they can get underway as soon as possible, within a matter of weeks and months

 Boost for public and community housing, with half-a-billion dollars to upgrade 23,000 dwellings and build 168 new homes across the state